NEW MEMBER OFFER!

 Heading out the door?
 Read this article on the new Outside+ app available now on iOS devices for members!
 Download the app.

-I’m enjoying the solitude on an exquisite jewel of a white-sand beach.
-It’s my last night on the Middle Fork of the Salmon River, and my heart is aching that I didn’t schedule a few more days to sit by the river’s edge and listen to what it has to say.
+It was my last night on the Middle Fork of the Salmon River Trail, a 100-miler along Idaho’s Salmon River.
+I was enjoying the solitude on an exquisite jewel of a white-sand beach.
+My heart was aching that I didn’t schedule a few more days to sit by the river’s edge and listen to what it had to say.

-Suddenly, I hear a splash.
-I swivel my head in its direction and spy a tiny, blue catamaran angling toward my beach.
-The oarsman notices me just as he touches shore.
+Suddenly, I heard a splash.
+I swiveled my head in its direction and spied a tiny, blue catamaran angling toward my beach.
+The oarsman noticed me just as he touched shore.
 “Oh.
 Sorry.
 I didn’t see you.”

-“No problem,” I tell him, half meaning it.
+“No problem,” I told him, half meaning it.

 “Say, I wonder if you’d mind company tonight?”